top of page

 Commercialization

-With the rise of consumer culture and mass production, baby products became commercialized and marketed to parents as must-have items.
-Manufacturers of baby products promoted the use of cribs, strollers and other inventions as more convenient and modern alternatives to babywearing.
-This, coupled with the rise of consumerism and the idea of keeping up with the latest trends, led to a decline in the practice of babywearing.
+With the rise of consumer culture and mass production, prams and other baby products were marketed as must-haves, promoting cribs, strollers and other special equipment as more modern than babywearing.
+This trend, driven by consumerism and the desire to keep up with the latest trends, led to a decline in babywearing.

 Keep on carrying!